-Governing the Internet: The rule of law in decentralized regulation
+Who governs the Internet?
+The rule of law in a decentralized world

 Facebook has been in the news this month after allegations that its trending topics, which concentrate viewer attention to a handful of emerging stories, are biased against conservative politics.

 The company has strongly denied the allegations, and has produced copies of its guidelines, met with conservative politicians, and conducted an internal investigation to allay fears.
 Tarleton Gillespie has an excellent overview of the controversy.

 To be clear, it’s unlikely that Facebook has a massive regime deliberately designed to sway the political opinions of its users.
 What’s worrying, though, is that we can’t tell for sure.
 Likewise, the processes and algorithms that govern our online experiences are always biased to some degree — but we never really know how and to what extent.

 Back in 2009, Facebook suffered a massive backlash over the way it proposed to change its rules without adequately consulting its community.
 Responding to criticism, Mark Zuckerberg pledged that from then on, Facebook users would have direct input on the development of the site’s terms of service:

 Our terms aren’t just a document that protect our rights; it’s the governing document for how the service is used by everyone across the world.
 Given its importance, we need to make sure the terms reflect the principles and values of the people using the service. […]